salvogalati/aidenti/backend/README.md

 * This command will create a public URL (e.g., `https://your-serveo-subdomain.serveo.net`) forwarding to your local `5000` port.

+An alternative can be localhost.run

+ssh -R 80:localhost:5000 localhost.run

 ## 4. Run Expo Front-End